M4tt-/kafka-python-postgres-etl/README.md

 that things are working as expected:

 1. Enter the relevant HTTP server URL into your browser.
 There should be a "welcome message" with an event counter that increments every few seconds.
-Unless you've changed any `config.*` files, the port and endpoint is 5000 and 'events', respectively, and the IP address should be printed to stdout (or stored in `/tmp/launch_infra_http_server.log`).
+Unless you've changed anything in `config.master` files, the port and endpoint is 5001 and 'events', respectively, and the IP address should be printed to stdout (or stored in `/tmp/launch_infra_http_server.log`).

->Example: 172.60.49.4:5000/events
+>Example: 172.60.49.4:5001/events

-2. Interact with the postgres container directly through bash. you should see the entries grow every few seconds.
-Unless you've changed any `config.*` files,
+2. Interact with the postgres container directly through bash.
+You should see the entries grow every few seconds.
+Unless you've changed anything `config.master` files,

         sudo docker exec -it -u postgres postgres bash psql